Prerelease:Luigi's Mansion (GameCube)

 In Nintendo's "The Nintendo Difference" sizzle reel, Luigi's Mansion is obviously one of the games shown off.
 However, it does not show off the build seen at E3.
 In fact, it is an even older build.

-- The HUD has Luigi's head.
+- The HUD has a high-resolution icon of Luigi's dialogue box icon.

 - The paintings in the Parlor (Living Room) are all the same texture of a pink ghost smoking a pipe and sporting a top hat.